Some links in this post may be affiliate links

 Soggy soil: Use a well-draining soil and a pot that has a drainage hole.

-Nutrients deficiency: Apply a balanced, water-soluble fertilizer every 2-3 weeks in spring and summer.
+Nutrients deficiency: Apply a phosphorous-rich, water-soluble fertilizer that contains micro-nutrients like Iron and Magnesium, every 4 weeks in spring and summer.

 Temperature stress: Keep the plant away from drafts coming from hot surfaces, hot air vents, AC units, windy doors among others.